Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

   - **Any**
 Select this option to use a wildcard; any value is accepted.

+[comment]: <> (Option Any rausnehmen oder in UI lassen?
+S. unten Country of origin usw.)

 - *Country of origin*
 Country where the product is shipped from.

   - Click the drop down-list on the left to select a group of countries.
-The following options are available:

-    - **EU - European Union**
-    Select this option to include all EU member states.
-When selecting this option, the drop-down list on the right is grayed out.
-    - **Any**
-    Select this option if you want to specify an individual country in the drop-down list on the right.
+As a group of countries, only the **EU - European Union** option is available.
+When selecting this option, the drop-down list on the right is locked.
+Leave it blank (**Any**) if you want to specify an individual country in the drop-down list on the right.

-  - Click the drop-down list on the right to select a specific country.
+  - Click the drop-down list on the right to select an individual country.
+All available countries in the system are displayed.

 - *Ship-to country*
 Country where the product is shipped to.

   - Click the drop down-list on the left to select a group of countries.
-The following options are available:

-    - **EU - European Union**
-    Select this option to include all EU member states.
-When selecting this option, the drop-down list on the right is grayed out.
-    - **Any**
-    Select this option if you want to specify an individual country in the drop-down list on the right.
+As a group of countries, only the **EU - European Union** option is available.
+When selecting this option, the drop-down list on the right is locked.
+Leave it blank (**Any**) if you want to specify an individual country in the drop-down list on the right.

-  - Click the drop-down list on the right to select a specific country.
+  - Click the drop-down list on the right to select an individual country.
+All available countries in the system are displayed.

 - *Ship-to postcode*
 Specific area within a country or territory where the product is shipped to.